 Think about dating as a job hunt.
 This is the core metaphor driving my first book, and a guiding principle of my friend Rachel Greenwald’s book as well.
 When we’re unemployed, we do everything in our power to find work.
 Yet when we’re single, we sort of hope things will work out.
 You said it yourself.
 “It’ll happen when I least expect it.”
 No!
 It’ll happen when you create it.
 So what are you doing to create it?

 Are you telling your friends you’re looking for potential partners – and that they should set you up with single eligible guys?

 Are you going to singles events — parties, trips, cruises — or at least doing activities that have single men in attendance?

 Are you taking online dating as seriously as you could be?

 Have you signed up for a six-month subscription on a big dating site?

-Have you been searching for and initiating contact with men?
+Have you been spending time searching for and initiating contact with men?

 Have you been giving men second chances on dates?

 Have you considered hiring a matchmaker or a dating coach?